 Most forms of head and neck cancer begin in the squamous cells lining the mouth, salivary glands, nose, throat and other moist surfaces in this region of the body.
 Cancers affecting the brain, eye, esophagus, scalp, skin, muscles, bones, thyroid and endocrine system are not usually included in this group.
 Additionally, cancerous squamous cells sometimes develop in the lymph nodes when there is no evidence of cancer elsewhere in the head or neck; this type of cancer is known as metastatic squamous neck cancer with occult (unknown) primary.
+When cancer of the head or cancer of the neck spreads (metastasizes), it generally does so locally and/or to the lymph nodes located within the neck.

 Head and neck cancer is broadly categorized based on the area of the head or neck in which it begins.
 These categories include: